A Distributed Intelligence Architecture for B5G Network Automation: Introduction

-This paper explores a decentralized approach to detecting and resolving conflicts arising among these autonomous agents, congruent with their decentralized nature of operation.
-Partly inspired by \cite{jiang2018graph}, our solution architecture featuring Q-Learning for Cooperation ($\mathtt{QLC}$) consists of a set of autonomous agents, each having a Q-network as its intelligence and operating on its environment.
+In this letter, we explore a distributed approach to automating network management decisions, congruent with the envisioned decentralization in B5G networks.
+Partially inspired by \cite{jiang2018graph}, we propose a solution architecture, Q-Learning for Cooperation ($\mathtt{QLC}$), that consists of a set of autonomous agents, each having a Q-network as its intelligence and operating on its environment.
 Each agent upon its state space takes actions to reach its individual objective.
-Its neighbors are other agents with which it shares one or more resources, thereby making resource allocation conflicts imminent. $\mathtt{QLC}$ empowers these autonomously operating agents, by means of essential information exchange of its neighbor agents' variables, to \textit{learn} to take decisions in cooperation with others while attempting to reach the optimal performance.
+Its neighbors are other agents with which it shares resources, thereby making resource allocation conflicts imminent. $\mathtt{QLC}$ empowers these autonomously operating agents, by means of essential information exchange of its neighbor agents' variables, to \textit{learn} to take decisions in cooperation with others while attempting to reach the optimal performance.
 Therefore, the agents are independent learners \cite{claus1998dynamics}, with awareness of neighboring agents' variables to enrich their state space.
-We apply $\mathtt{QLC}$ to a topical B5G case study, auto-scaling, that adjusts shared CPU resources to serve incoming network slice load.
-Preliminary results show that $\mathtt{QLC}$ achieves a significant gain over the baseline threshold-based mechanism, similar to the one investigated in \cite{tang2015efficient}.
-In addition, it performs close to the optimum, achieved by centralized orchestration.
-Moreover, we demonstrate the robustness and learning capability of $\mathtt{QLC}$ agents under dynamic incoming load conditions.
-Additionally, we observe that the QL approach provides an improvement in terms of resource efficiency over the baseline.
+We apply $\mathtt{QLC}$ to a topical B5G case study, auto-scaling, that adjusts shared virtual computing (i.e. CPU) resources to serve incoming network slice load and optimize resource utilization.
+Results show that $\mathtt{QLC}$ achieves a significant gain over the baseline threshold-based mechanism, similar to the one investigated in \cite{tang2015efficient}.
+In addition, we show that $\mathtt{QLC}$ performs close to the optimum, achieved by centralized orchestration while minimizing conflicts and that the learning of $\mathtt{QLC}$ agents is robust under dynamic incoming load conditions.
+Additionally, we observe that $\mathtt{QLC}$ provides an improvement in terms of resource efficiency over the baseline.

-This paper is organized as follows: Sec.~\ref{sec:sota} provides analysis of the current status of automation in 5G and related work in conflict management.
-Sec.~\ref{sec:concept} describes the solution concept, architecture and an auto-scaling use case to which the solution has been applied.
-Evaluation results and analysis of the experiments are given in Sec.~\ref{sec:evaluation}.
-Finally, Sec.~\ref{sec:conclusion} concludes the paper and highlights possible future work.
+Our contributions are as follows: 1) we propose a novel distributed solution architecture, Q-Learning for Cooperation ($\mathtt{QLC}$), to drive the management of B5G networks, while factoring in the issue of conflicts typical of decentralization and 2) we demonstrate the performance gain of $\mathtt{QLC}$ via simulations by applying it to a B5G auto-scaling in network slicing use case.